 • Convenience.
 Discount stock brokerages make it easy to invest from virtually anywhere, since you can execute trades online or via mobile apps.
 If you come across a buying opportunity, for example, you can log in and complete the transaction in minutes without having to connect with a human broker first.

 • Variety.
 Another advantage of using a discount stock broker is the selection of investments to which you have access.
-That may include not only stocks, mutual funds, ETFs and bonds but you may also be able to buy IPO stock, cryptocurrency, commodities or options.
+That may include not only stocks, mutual funds, ETFs and bonds but you may also be able to buy IPO stock, commodities, or options.
 Discount brokers make it easier to build a diversified portfolio in one place, with minimal costs.

 • Self-directed trading.
 If you prefer making investment decisions yourself, a discount brokerage account allows you to do so.
 You can choose when to buy or sell and how much of your portfolio to allocate to one security versus another.